← Back to Blog

 I wanted installation to be as painless as possible.
 There are two methods:

-Method 1: Package Control (Recommended)
+Method 1: Package Control (Recommended — Live Now)

 1. Open Command Palette (Ctrl+Shift+P or Cmd+Shift+P on Mac)